 - 35-Minute Cook Time: Close the Instant Pot, set the pressure release valve to 'Sealing' and cook on 'Manual' or 'Pressure Cook', 'High Pressure' for 35 minutes.

 - FULL NPR: Once the cooking time has completed, allow for a Full Natural Pressure Release, which can range from 30 to 50 minutes.
 If you are in a hurry, you can release any remaining pressure at 30 minutes if you wish.
-After the NPR has finished and the pressure release valve has fallen, open the pot.
+After the NPR has finished and the pin has fallen, open the pot.

 store the Beans & Broth